-On June 24, 2009, the Company entered into a services agreement with TRC to provide various clinical development, operational and administrative services to the Company for a period of one year.
+On June 24, 2009, the Company entered into a Services Agreement (the "Services Agreement") with TRC to provide various clinical development, operational and administrative services to the Company for a period of one year.
 Joshua A. Kazam, the Company's President and Chief Executive Officer and director, and Arie S. Belldegrun, who was appointed to serve as a member of the Company's Board of Directors on September 24, 2009, are each partners of TRC.
 David M. Tanen, who served as the Company's Secretary and director until his resignation from both positions on September 24, 2009, is also a partner of TRC.
 The terms of the Services Agreement were reviewed and approved by a special committee of the Company's Board of Directors consisting of independent directors.
-None of the members of the special committee has any interest in TRC or the services agreement.
-As compensation for the services contemplated by the services agreement, the Company agreed to pay to TRC a monthly cash fee of \$65,000 and issued stock options to purchase up to an aggregate of 750,000 shares of the Company's common stock at a price per share equal to \$0.89, the closing sale price of the Company's common stock on June 24, 2009.
+None of the members of the special committee has any interest in TRC or the Services Agreement.
+As compensation for the services contemplated by the Services Agreement, the Company agreed to pay to TRC a monthly cash fee of \$65,000 and issued stock options to purchase up to an aggregate of 750,000 shares of the Company's common stock at a price per share equal to \$0.89, the closing sale price of the Company's common stock on June 24, 2009.
 The total estimated fair value of the stock options is \$469,472.
-Twenty-five percent of the shares subject to the stock option have vested, 56,250 options were forfeit, and 187,500 options vest pursuant to the achievement of certain milestones.
+Twenty-five percent of the shares subject to the stock option vested immediately and the remaining 75% vest pursuant to the achievement of certain milestones relating to the clinical development of CD-NP.
+As of September 30, 2010, 506,250 options have vested, 56,250 options were forfeit, and 187,500 options vest pursuant to the achievement of certain milestones.
 On occasion, some of the Company's expenses are paid by TRC.
 No interest is charged by TRC on any outstanding balance owed by the Company.
-For the three and six months ended June 30, 2010 and 2009 and for the period from August 1, 2005 (inception) through June 30, 2010, total cash services and reimbursed expenses totale \$208,902, \$414,364, \$0, \$0 and \$897,203, respectively.
-As of June 30, 2010 the Company has a payable to TRC of \$78,902.
+For the three and nine months ended September 30, 2010 and 2009 and for the period from August 1, 2005 (inception) through September 30, 2010, total cash services and reimbursed expenses totaled \$205,239, \$619,602, \$203,685, \$268,685 and \$1,102,442, respectively.